Is Cannabis Safe to use in Pregnancy?

 We suspect these numbers may be quite a bit higher because some women opt not to disclose their use.

-In 2017 the Provincial Council for Maternal and Child Health in Ontario added questions specifically about marijuana use to the Ontario Perinatal Record.
-The document used by all Pregnancy care providers in the province to specifically address increased reported use.
+In 2017, the Provincial Council for Maternal and Child Health in Ontario added questions specifically about marijuana use to the Ontario Perinatal Record.
+The document used by all Pregnancy care providers in the province to specifically address the increased reported use.

-Health Canada and the Society of Obstetricians and Gynecologists of Canada have released data that states cannabis effects the brain of adults and adolescents (this has been well studied).
+Health Canada and the Society of Obstetricians and Gynecologists of Canada have released data that states cannabis affects the brain of adults and adolescents (this has been well studied).
 Health Canada recommends adolescents avoid cannabis use as it can affect the rapidly developing brain of a teenager and cause mental health and behaviour issues.
 Theoretically, apply that same science to a rapidly growing fetal brain.
-Producing millions of new cells a day.
+It produces millions of new cells a day.
 Use of cannabis could then affect the growth and development of a baby’s brain.
 The cells of the human brain are lipophilic.
 Meaning they are made up mostly of lipids or fat.
-We know that THC deposits easily into fat cells and can stay there for long periods of time.
+We know that THC deposits easily into fat cells and can stay there for long periods.

 Use of cannabis has been linked to poor birth outcomes in infants.
-A few studies have cited Low birth weight in infants of mothers who self reported cannabis use.
+A few studies have cited Low birth weight in infants of mothers who self-reported cannabis use.
 Having a slightly smaller baby might sound appealing to some (I myself had a 9 lb baby and could have done with a wee bit smaller personally).
-But having a baby with low birth weight has been strongly associated with long term health affects such as an increased risk of respiratory issues in infancy and adulthood, increased risk of diabetes, hypertension, cardiovascular disease and long term decreased academic achievement.
+But having a baby with low birth weight has been strongly associated with long-term health effects such as an increased risk of respiratory issues in infancy and adulthood, increased risk of diabetes, hypertension, cardiovascular disease, and long-term decreased academic achievement.

 “If you choose to use cannabis during or throughout your pregnancy, talk to your health care provider.
 Don’t hide your use or be ashamed.”

-The same studies also looked deeper at the long-term consequences and noted infants whose mothers used cannabis daily at 0-3 years of age had difficulty being calmed, had exaggerated startle reflexes and notable sleep problems.
-At 3-6 years of age researches noted poor memory, increased impulsive behaviours and decreased ability to focus and maintain attention.
-Lastly at 6-10 years of age an increase in reports of hyper activity, learning difficulties, increased incidence of depression, anxiety, difficulty with decision making and attention issues.
+The same studies also looked deeper at the long-term consequences and noted that infants whose mothers used cannabis daily at 0-3 years of age had difficulty being calmed, had exaggerated startle reflexes and notable sleep problems.
+At 3-6 years of age, researchers noted poor memory, increased impulsive behaviours and decreased ability to focus and maintain attention.
+Lastly, at 6-10 years of age an increase in reports of hyperactivity, learning difficulties, increased incidence of depression, anxiety, difficulty with decision making and attention issues.

-What all this means really, is it’s hard to draw a final conclusion.
+What all this means, really, is it’s hard to conclude.
 Should you or shouldn’t you use cannabis if you are pregnant?
 Could you harm your baby?
-We really don’t have enough solid evidence to say.
-Health Canada and the SOGC caution women against cannabis use in pregnancy, and if they do choose to use that they decrease their use if possible.
+We don’t have enough solid evidence to say.
+Health Canada and the SOGC caution women against cannabis use in pregnancy, and if they do choose to use that, they decrease their use if possible.